Full Service (book): Summary

 Bowers fought in the Pacific, including at the Battle of Iwo Jima, as a paramarine in the Marine Corps during World War II.
 In 1946 he was pumping gas at a service station in Hollywood when he says Walter Pidgeon gave him $20 for a gay sexual encounter.
 Word spread about Bowers among Pidgeon's friends, and Bowers turned the service station into a meeting place for paid sexual encounters, which took place in a nearby trailer or hotel, with his old marine friends assisting him in the business.

-In 1950 he stopped working at the service station and began a legitimate business as a party bartender.
+In 1950 he quit working at the service station and began a legitimate business as a party bartender.
 Bowers became well known in Hollywood for arranging sexual encounters for gay men, lesbians, bisexuals, and heterosexuals as part of his party service.
 In the book Bowers claims he arranged gay or bisexual encounters for many actors and notable persons.
 Bowers' illicit activities were never detected by the authorities; he kept all his contact information in his head.

 In the mid 1970s, when the film Deep Throat was popular, Bowers claims to have arranged for Linda Lovelace to give instruction on deepthroating at parties.
 He also claims to have provided women—mostly prostitutes—to Alfred Kinsey as interview subjects for his famous study on human sexuality.
-Gore Vidal wrote that Bowers was a long time friend whose stories he believed.
+Gore Vidal wrote that Bowers was a longtime friend whose stories he believed.

 Bowers ended this business when the AIDS epidemic began, though he continued to work as a handyman and bartender during this time, and in 1984 he married.
 Bowers said he never took payment for arranging sexual encounters for others, only when he provided sex himself, and that though he was bisexual, his own preference was for women.
-Bowers never talked publicly about these experiences before but decided to do so because most of the people involved are now dead and can no longer be affected by his revelations.
+Bowers never talked publicly about these experiences before but decided to do so because most of the people involved were now dead and could no longer be affected by his revelations.
 On June 10, 2012, Bowers was featured on the show CBS News Sunday Morning.